OmprakashOrnold/MyJavaCodeSnippets/JsoupMethod.md

 ```

-### Extract Data From Particular Tags and with more conditions
+### Extract Data From Particular Tags And With More Conditions

 ```java
             Elements span_elements = document.select("span");